history-archaeology-project/history-archaeology-project.github.io/articles/index.md

 Welcome to the full archive of our historical and archaeological articles.
 Here you can find all published materials in chronological order.

 ---
+*   **[The Labyrinth of Knossos: Palace or Monster's Cage?](/articles/knossos-labyrinth)** — *Exploring the connection between the Minoan Palace of Knossos, bull-leaping rituals, and the Greek myth of the Minotaur.*
 *   **[The Baghdad Battery: Ancient Electricity or Chemical Hoax?](/articles/baghdad-battery)** — *Analyzing the structure, experiments, and theories behind the world's most controversial ancient artifact.*
 *   **[Sacsayhuamán: The Megalithic Enigma of the Andes](/articles/sacsayhuaman)** — *Exploring the impossible engineering, giant stones, and architectural secrets of the Cusco fortress.*
 *   **[The Tomb of Qin Shi Huang: The Forbidden Empire of Mercury](/articles/tomb-of-qin-shi-huang)** — *Unveiling the deadly traps, toxic soils, and secrets of China's unexcavated imperial tomb.*